 Leadership

-Arnold is Princeton's Susan Dod Brown Professor of Mechanical and Aerospace Engineering.
-He has served since 2015 as the director of the Princeton Institute of Materials.
-He leads a vibrant research program that ranges from basic science to applied technology aimed at developing a deeper understanding of materials synthesis and processing in areas including advanced manufacturing, energy storage and conversion, and optics and photonics.
+As the Susan Dod Brown Professor of Mechanical and Aerospace Engineering, he leads a vibrant research program that ranges from basic science to applied technology aimed at developing a deeper understanding of materials synthesis and processing in areas including advanced manufacturing, energy storage and conversion, and optics and photonics.

 In 2017, Arnold received an Edison Patent Award from the Research & Development Council of New Jersey for the creation of an adjustable lens that focuses light in response to sound waves.
 The tunable acoustic gradient (TAG) lens is now used in many industrial and research applications including robotics, machine vision, industrial metrology and ultra-high precision microscopy.

-Arnold holds 13 granted patents, and is the co-founder of two companies based on research conducted at Princeton.
+Arnold holds 17 granted patents and is the co-founder of three companies based on research conducted at Princeton.
 TAG Optics Inc. developed the TAG lens and was later acquired by a major precision instrument manufacturer.
 Invictis Technologies is working to create a safer and less painful automated intravenous injection device.

 Arnold is a preeminent researcher in the field of materials science; he and co-authors have published over 200 scientific papers and book chapters.
 He serves as a member of the National Research Council’s National Materials and Manufacturing Board and is a fellow of the Society of Photo-Optical Instrumentation Engineers (SPIE) and the Optical Society of America.